-4.4 Reports
+5.4 Reports

 In the tree views, Report nodes serve as placeholders for the report definitions.
-The link between reports and meta objects is made from the Manage Reports dialog (Tools / Manage Reports).
+The link between reports and meta objects is made from the Reports tab (Docusnap Management/Customizing).
 Any number of reports can be linked with a Report meta object.